Monarchies in the Americas: Spain

 Beginning in 1492 with the voyages of Christopher Columbus under the direction of Isabella I of Castile, the Spanish Crown amassed a large American empire over three centuries, spreading first from the Caribbean to Central America, most of South America, Mexico, what is today the Southwestern United States, and the Pacific coast of North America up to Alaska.
 These regions formed the majority of the Viceroyalty of New Spain, the Viceroyalty of Peru, the Viceroyalty of New Granada, and the Viceroyalty of the Río de la Plata in each of which the Spanish monarch was represented by a viceroy.
 By the early 19th century, however, the Spanish sovereign's possessions in the Americas began a series of independence movements, which culminated in the Crown's loss of all its colonies on the mainland of North and South America by 1825.
 The remaining colonies of Cuba and Puerto Rico were occupied by the United States following the Spanish–American War, ending Spanish rule in the Americas by 1899.

 Sweden

 For a period of time the French ceded sovereignty of the island of Saint Barthélemy to the Swedes but it was eventually returned.
 Saint Barthélemy (1784–1878) was operated as a free port.
 The capital city of Gustavia retains its Swedish name.

 Self-proclaimed monarchies

-These entities were never recognised as de jure or legitimate governments, but still sometimes exercised a degree of local control or influence within their respective locations until the death of their "monarch":
+These entities were never recognised as de jure or legitimate governments: